BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_1_Accessing_Bitcoind_with_C.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 You've already seen one alternative way to access the Bitcoind's RPC ports: `curl`, which was covered in a [Chapter 4 Interlude](04_4__Interlude_Using_Curl.md).
-Interacting with `bitcoind` through a C API is no different than that, you just need some good software.
-This section uses a package called `libbitcoinrpc` that that allows you to access JSON-RPC `bitcoind` port.
+Interacting with `bitcoind` through a C API is no different than that, you just need some good libraries to help you out.
+This section uses a package called `libbitcoinrpc` that allows you to access JSON-RPC `bitcoind` port.
 It uses a curl library for accessing the data and it uses the jansson library for encoding and decoding the JSON.

 ## Setting Up libbitcoinrpc